 1. PayPal Standard

 PayPal is a big name in the online payment industry.
 This is beneficial to you because most customers should recognize and trust this platform, eliminating a potential barrier to sales.
 After all, you can’t blame online shoppers for hesitating to input credit card details into an unfamiliar gateway.
-However, its benefits extend far beyond brand recognition.
+As such, there are quite a few PayPal plugins available for your WooCommerce store to use.
+PayPal’s benefits extend far beyond brand recognition.

 - Accept credit card, debit card, and PayPal Credit payments